daattali/daattali.github.io/projects.md

 ## Shiny apps

-You can see a select sample of Shiny apps I built [on my personal Shiny server](http://daattali.com/shiny/).
+You can see a select sample of Shiny apps I've built [on my personal Shiny server](http://daattali.com/shiny/).

 ## Websites